-Nick Anderson turns a year older today and is currently working with the Magic organization as community ambassador and also serves as a commentator for Fox Sports Florida.
+Nick Anderson turns a year older today and is currently working with the Magic organization as a community ambassador and also serves as a commentator for Fox Sports Florida.
 He’s also been long forgiven by sad 90’s Magic fans like me and was even honored by the Orlando Magic last November on “Legends Night” because he is a legend in Orlando.
-He might not get mentioned as much as Penny and Shaq as part of the young team that every NBA player, coach and GM felt was going to be the team to beat if they stayed together but Nick Anderson was that player that stayed and wanted to stay.
+He might not get mentioned as much as Penny and Shaq as part of the young team that every NBA player, coach and GM felt was going to be the team to beat if they stayed together, but Nick Anderson was that player that stayed and wanted to stay.
 Along with Jameer Nelson, Anderson is the only other Magic player to ever spend 10 years with the franchise and was the franchise leader in points until Dwight Howard broke the record a few years ago.

 Now, it might seem odd to honor Nick Anderson by talking about arguably the worst moment of his career rather than talking about his clutch performance against MJ when Jordan scored 64 or that time Nick stole the ball from Jordan during the 1994 playoffs or any other moment the Chicago born star had against the Chicago Bulls’ GOAT.
-But this is the moment, that memorable moment, that made me hate him then and love him more now.
+But this is that memorable moment that made me hate him then and love him more now.

 Shaq would miss the majority of the next season with an injury, which allowed Penny Hardaway to become second to only Michael Jordan in popularity.
 As fate would have it, it would be Jordan’s Bulls — looking for revenge after getting eliminated by the Magic the year before — that knocked off the Magic in the playoffs that year.
 The end of the season also meant the end of the Batman and Robin team in Orlando.
 Shaq would leave Orlando to join his new Robin in LA, while the Magic franchise struggled to recover.
 No player struggled to recover more from that game than Nick Anderson.